Thomas Gibson (surgeon)

 Prof Thomas Gibson FRSE (1915-1993) was an eminent Scottish plastic surgeon serving as Professor of Plastic Surgery and Bioengineering at Strathclyde University.
 Together with Robert Kenedi he cofounding the Bioengineering Department in 1961.
 His research forms the basis for modern tissue transplantation techniques.
-In 1960 Sir Peter Medawar wrote to Gibson giving "deep obligation" to him for paving the way for his understanding which led to Medawar being awarded the Nobel prize for Medicine in 1960.
+In 1960 Sir Peter Medawar wrote to Gibson giving "deep obligation" to him for paving the way for his understanding which led to Medawar being awarded the Nobel Prize in Medicine in 1960.
 His letter ended "thank God I was lucky enough to team up with you".

 Life

 He was born in Kilbarchan in Renfrewshire on 24 November 1915, the son of Thomas Gibson and his wife, Mary Munn.
 He attended the parish school in Kilbarchan and then Paisley Grammar School.
 He then studied Medicine at Glasgow University graduating MB ChB in 1938.

 His career (as most) was interrupted by the Second World War during which he served in the Royal Army Medical Corps where he served in northern Europe.
 After the war he served as Commanding Officer of the Maxillofacial Unit in India until 1947, specialising in major facial reconstruction from wounds and burns.
 He took special interest in the "shock phase" following major burns.